palmetto/palmetto-components/docs/CONTRIBUTING.md

 * These classes and variables are imported globally in palmetto-components, and all styles are based on them.
 * Tokens should NEVER be component-specific, however component variables can be derived from tokens.
 E.G (with sass): `$form-control-height-medium: $size-spacing-medium;`

+If library does not meet your needs, see: .....

-## JS Style Guide
+## JS/JSX Style Guide

-We mostly follow the [AirBnB JS style guide](https://github.com/airbnb/javascript/tree/master/react) with few exceptions.
-Just follow linter rules as much as possible.
-Please use `// eslint-disable-line` very, very sparingly.
-If a disable is needed, please specify the rule you are disabling.
+We follow the [AirBnB JS style guide](https://github.com/airbnb/javascript/tree/master/react), with a few exceptions.
+Adhere to the linter rules as much as possible.
+In cases where you can't, use `// eslint-disable-line`, etc., very, very sparingly.
+If a disable is needed, specify the exact rule that you are disabling.

 E.G: `// eslint-disable-line no-console`

-##  Sass/CSS Style Guide
+##  CSS/Sass Style Guide

 * TBD

-## Writing Components
+## Anatomy of a Component

 Most if not all components in this library should be **controlled** components.
 Meaning that they hold no internal state.
 For an example of code structure for most components, review an existing component and adhere to the structure that you see.
 Some general rules: